RetroDECK/ES-DE/USERGUIDE-DEV.md

 This option sets the display to use for ES-DE for multi-monitor setups.
 The possible values are the monitor index numbers 1, 2, 3 or 4.
 If a value is set here for a display that does not actually exist, then ES-DE will set it to 1 upon startup.
 Index 1 is the primary display for the computer.
 It's also possible to override the setting by passing the --display command line argument.
 Doing so will also overwrite the display index setting in es_settings.xml.
 The Display/monitor index option only changes the display used by ES-DE; the emulators need to be configured separately (which can easily be done globally if using RetroArch).

-**Fullscreen mode (requires restart)** _(Unix only)_

-This gives you a choice between _Normal_ and _Borderless_ modes.
-With the borderless being more seamless as the ES-DE window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
-It will however break the alt-tab application switching of your window manager.
-For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES-DE will render in full screen at the lower resolution (assuming the graphics drivers support this).
-If a higher resolution than the screen resolution has been set, ES-DE will run in a window.
-For the borderless mode, any changes to the resolution will make ES-DE run in a window.

 **Exit button combo**

 This gives the choice of which key combination to use to close the application.
 The default value is F4, but this can be changed to Alt + F4 on all operating systems.
 Additionally on macOS the Command + Q combination is selectable and on all other operating systems Alt + Q is selectable instead.
 Note that on Windows and most window managers on Unix/Linux, Alt + F4 will close the application regardless of the selected option as that key combination is a default which can't be restricted by ES-DE.
 Similarly on macOS, Command + Q always closes the application, so selecting this combination simply disables the previously selected exit button.